juldebar/Deep_mapping/README.md

 }
 ~~~~

-### 3.3 Load all EXIF metadata (in  the  data frame) in the Postgres / Pöstgis database
+### 3.3 Load all EXIF metadata (in  the  data frame) in the Postgres / Postgis database

 ~~~~